canonical/github-runner-operator/src-docs/charm_state.py.md

 **Returns:**
- Local LXD runner config of the charm.
+ Current config of the charm.

 ---